kamilburda/batcher/docs/sections/Customization.md

 * *Unit for height*: Unit for the new height - pixels or percentages of image/layer width/height.
 * *Interpolation*: Type of interpolation to use.
 * *Use local origin*: If checked and *Object to scale* is set to *Layer*, the layer will be scaled around its center.
 If not checked, the layer will be placed to the upper left corner of the image.
-* *Scale to fit*: If checked, the layer will be scaled such that it fits *New width* or *New height*, whichever is smaller, while also preserving the aspect ratio.
-You can imagine a canvas having the dimensions *New width* and *New height* to which the layer will be fit.
+* *Scale to fit*: If checked, the image/layer will be scaled such that it fits *New width* or *New height*, whichever is smaller, while also preserving the aspect ratio.
+You can imagine a canvas having the dimensions *New width* and *New height* to which the image/layer will be fit.
-* *Keep aspect ratio*: If checked, the layer is scaled such that the ratio between the width and height is preserved.
+* *Keep aspect ratio*: If checked, the image/layer is scaled such that the ratio between the width and height is preserved.
 You can choose the dimension to be fixed via the *Dimension to keep* option.
 * *Dimension to keep*: The dimension - width or height - to be considered fixed when scaling with the *Keep aspect ratio* option checked.